joesexton00/XLIFF_Helper/README.md

 # XLIFF Helper

-A utility for managing XLIFF translation files.
+An OSX utility for managing XLIFF translation files.

 This utility allows you to: